monsieurbiz/sylius-docs/bundle-plugin/declare-bundle.md

 ```

 Then, you have to update the autoload in composer.
-You can make it with the command : `composer dump-autoload`
+You can make it with the command `composer dump-autoload` in the root folder of your Sylius installation.

 Now, your bundle is created, and you can begin to customize your Sylius platform with it :)